Feeding from Jesus

 These verses have stimulated many questions.
 The idea of physically eating somebody's flesh and blood seems grotesque: and so it is.
 Nothing in the Bible suggests that cannibalism would please God.
 Some think Jesus was referring to the Last Supper and Christian communion.
 But Jesus spoke these words more than a year before the Last Supper; and anyway, the mechanical consumption of bread and wine cannot give eternal life.
 So what does it mean?

 It is all to do with how we engage with Jesus.
 Eating and drinking is very personal and intimate.
 The food and drink we take in becomes a part of us.
 So it is with Jesus.
 We cannot just admire Him at a distance and call ourselves His disciple, or applaud His words if we are not willing to obey them.
 He wants to be inside us, making His home in us.
-As Jesus said, "If anyone loves me, he will obey my teaching.
-My Father will love him, and we will come to him and make our home with him."
+As Jesus said, "Anyone who loves me will obey my teaching.
+My Father will love them, and we will come to them and make our home with them."
 (John 14:23).
-So Jesus used the eating/drinking analogy to help us to understand that the relationship with Him is very personal, and only comes as we value His body broken on the cross and His blood shed in payment for our sins.

-When we gratefully believe that Jesus was crucified for our sins, and welcome Him into our hearts, an intimate relationship is established.
-It is so precious to Him that He will not discard or abandon us at death, but will keep us secure in an eternal relationship.
-The Father and the Son make their home with us, until we are welcomed into their home for ever.
-Until then, bread and wine reminds us that this eternal life has come at such a great cost to Jesus.
-He has promised to nourish our souls every day, until we are raised from the dead and welcomed into His home.
+Until then, bread and wine remind us that this eternal life has come at such a great cost to Jesus (Luke 22:20-21).
+Every believer is called to remember Him whenever they eat bread and drink wine (1 Corinthians 11:23-26).
+He has promised to nourish our souls every day (1 Peter 2:2-3), until we are raised from the dead and welcomed into His home (Philippians 3:21).
 This is the Christian's hope, the eternal horizon to which we must look.
 It should put our temporary troubles into perspective and encourage us to keep looking to Jesus every day.
 That is the only wise way to look ahead.

 © Dr Paul Adams